baladithyab/ai-on-eks/infra/dynamo/DEPLOYMENT_SUMMARY.md

 #### Main Installation Script (`install.sh`)
 - Deploys EKS cluster with required addons using Terraform
+- Creates ECR repositories for all Dynamo components
+- Automatically builds and pushes container images
 - Updates kubeconfig automatically
 - Waits for ArgoCD to be ready
 - Provides clear next steps and access instructions

+#### Container Build Script (`build-and-push-images.sh`)
+Automated container build process similar to the original 4a script:
+- Clones Dynamo repository and checks out specified version
+- Builds base image with retry logic for NIXL errors
+- Uses Earthly to build operator and api-store images
+- Pushes all images to ECR repositories
+- Verifies successful image uploads

 #### Platform Setup Script (`setup-dynamo-platform.sh`)
 Extracted and simplified from the original `4a_build_push_dynamo_cloud.sh`: